 - Change of Name - Certificate of Amendment

-- Foreign Organization - Application for Authority and copy of the Good Standing Certificate issued by chartering State.
+- Foreign Organization - Application for Authority and copy of the Good Standing Certificate issued by the chartering state.

-The person who submits a letter concerning the business activities of the entity must certify that he/she has knowledge of the facts and shall certify that the description of the listed business activities is, to the best of his/her knowledge, true and accurate.
-If the person attesting to the fact that a license, charter, registration or other authorization is or is not required by the entity seeking name approval is a duly licensed attorney, such person shall certify that such attestation is, to the best of his/her knowledge, true and correct.
-If such person is not a duly licensed attorney, such person shall certify that such attestation is made upon information and belief.
+An authorized officer who submits a cover letter concerning the business activities of the entity must certify that the officer has knowledge of the facts and shall certify that the description of the listed business activities is, to the best of the officer’s knowledge, true and accurate.
+A duly licensed attorney who submits a cover letter shall certify that such attorney’s attestation is, to the best of the attorney’s knowledge, true and correct.

 NYS Department of Financial Services